reed-college/vrfy/readme.md

   * start postgres database should be something like `pg_ctl start -D /usr/local/var/postgres`, where `/usr/local/var/postgres` is the location of the database.
   * In another tab/window `cd <vrfy-dir>` and start the virtual environment
   * `pip install -r requirements.txt` this command installs the python libs for this project
+   * if you get errors installing pscopg2 and you're on ubuntu, try `sudo apt-get install libpq-dev python-dev`
   * `npm install` this command installs the node modules required for this project (if you don't have node installed `brew install node`)
   * `bower install` this command installs the bower components required for this project (if you don't have bower installed `npm install -g bower`)
   * `python3 manage.py collectstatic` this collects static files from the static folders and the bower_components directories (as per vrfy/settings.py).